Two Long Island Catholic schools closing amid pandemic costs

 To stay afloat, the school received more than $1 million in direct support from the parish during that time, he said.
 In the 2019-20 school year alone, the school received $330,000 in subsidies from the parish and the diocese.

-The school was founded in 1927 and run by the Sisters, Servants of the Immaculate Heart of Mary on the campus of the Parish of Saint Raymond in East Rockaway.
+The school was founded in 1927 and run by the Sisters, Servants of the Immaculate Heart of Mary on the campus of the Parish of St. Raymond in East Rockaway.

 It was originally run by the Sisters of Charity of the Blessed Virgin Mary.